apple/swift-llbuild2/Docs/retool.md

 ```
 ## CAS

-The CAS subcommands allows performing operations on the CAS database.
+The CAS subcommand allows performing operations on the CAS database.

 In this example, we store a file in a file-backed CAS database and then retreive it using its CAS data id.